The Unwinnable Game

 Cloud services are not as accurate or capable as dedicated point solutions.

 This may be true, but it does not matter.
 The cost and complexity of implementing, optimizing, and managing point solutions is already higher than adopting cloud-native tools.
 Moreover, the quality of a product is largely irrelevant in the grand scheme of protecting a business.
 Most of the companies that experienced a large data breach possessed cutting edge security technologies.
 It is not the technology that protects a company, it is how the technology is implemented, managed, and monitored.

 Cloud providers are incentivized to ignore or cover up security problems.
 You cannot have the fox guarding the henhouse!

-Pushing the lame farm clichés aside, this is simply untrue.
+Pushing the farm clichés aside, this is untrue.
 Cloud providers are under tremendous legal, regulatory, and reputational pressure to secure their services.
 For example, a few years back AWS took heat for customers with public S3 bucks.
 Even though this is a legitimate configuration, and customers are entirely responsible for setting this access, AWS still implemented improvements to lock down S3 buckets even more.

 Furthermore, if you are going to entrust the entirety of your company’s data and processing to AWS, why can you not trust their security?
 Lastly, cloud providers are deeply incentivized to protect customer’s workloads for one less savory reason: lock-in.
 If a cloud platform is consistently having security issues, customers will leave and move to a competitor’s platform.